-The small chapel with the cone-shaped dome is considered to date back to the Byzantine era, having been built as a vow of a merchant, who, during a shipwreck, swore to raise up a church in honor of Agios Sozon in case the grace of the Saint helped him survive the incident.
-Reportedly, as his merchandise was mainly wine and oil, he placed these ingredients in the foundations of the chapel.
+The small chapel with the cone-shaped dome is considered to date back to the Byzantine era, having been built as a vow of a merchant, who, during a shipwreck, swore to raise a church in honor of Agios Sozon in case the grace of the Saint helped him survive the incident.
+Reportedly, as his merchandise was mainly wine and oil, he placed these ingredients in the chapel's foundations.

 Agios Sozon is accessible by taking the hiking path that begins from the beach of Agiassos, while you can also reach the chapel by boat.